Generic domain names

 In an effort to reduce my email load and save you time, here are the answers to the most commonly asked questions about these domains of mine.

 I’m not actively marketing these domains.
-I really do have a scheme in mind for each, but haven’t gotten around to cranking them all up.
+I had schemes in mind for each, but… I’m better at dreaming up ideas than executing them.
 On the other hand, everything’s for sale if the right offer comes along.
 I’m just not a terribly motivated seller.

 I never set a price for the domains.
 If you really really really want it, you have to go first.
 Make an offer.

 This is a generic page, so I don’t know which domain you got here from.
-Here’s a list of the names that get a lot of hits;
+Here’s a list of the names that bring in a lot of traffic;

 Bar.com